IBM/ibm-cloud-functions-refarch-serverless-image-recognition/README.md

 You can also deploy them directly from the CLI by following the steps in the next section.

-## Deploy using the wskdeploy command line tool
+## Deploy using the `wskdeploy` command line tool

+This approach deploy the Cloud Functions with one command driven by the runtime-specific manifest file available in this repository.

 Make sure you have the right environment variables in the `local.env` file.
 Export them in your terminal then deploy the Cloud Functions using `wskdeploy`.
 This uses the `manifest.yaml` file in this root directory.